-Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3
+Duration of SEE 3 Hours

+SEE 60 Marks

+CIE 40 Marks

+Credits 3

 - 1. To present basic concepts of Cybercrime and Cyberattacks. - 2.
 To impart knowledge on Tools and Methods used in Cybercrime. - 3.
 To familiarize the legal perspectives and Organizational implications of Cyber Security. - 4.
 To present fundamentals concepts in Cyber Forensics. - 5.
 To familiarize about regulatory framework for Cybersecurity.